-- Icon off: No smartphone connected. - "B": The center bar moves up and down to indicate the battery level.
+- Icon off: No smartphone connected. - " ": The center bar moves up and down to indicate the battery level.
 When the battery level is below 11%, the indicator will turn red and flash continuously.

-This indicator will flash 3 times when the vehicle power is turned on.
+This indicator will flashes for a few seconds when the vehicle power is turned on.
 If it does not flash when the vehicle power is turned on, have a Yamaha dealer inspect the vehicle.

-Smartphone connectivity indicator "App"
+Smartphone indicator "App"